andreasftk/CityConnect/README.md

 ## Submit 1
 This folder contains materials related to the first submission of the project.
+*Team-plan-v0.1
+*Project-description-v0.1
+*Project-plan-v0.1
+*Risk-assessment-v0.1
+*Use-cases-v0.1
+*Domain-model-v0.1

 ## Submit 2
 This folder contains materials related to the second submission of the project.
+*Robustness-diagrams-v0.1
+*Sequence-diagrams-v0.1
+*Use-cases-v0.2
+*Domain-model-v0.2
+*Project-description-v0.2

 ## Submit 3
 This folder contains materials related to the third submission of the project.
+*Class-diagram-v0.1
+*Project-code-v0.1
+*Robustness-diagrams-v0.2
+*Sequence-diagrams-v0.2

 ## Submit 4
 This folder contains materials related to the final submission of the project.
+All the files from the previous submissions are finalized and contained in this folder.

 ## code
 This folder contains the project's source code.
 Here is a quick demonstration of the functionality we implemented: